 While Concordia offers among the most affordable tuition fees in North America, we recognize the financial burden graduate studies can place on students.

-The following list of internal and external funding opportunities are available to MFA Program students, most often on a competitive basis.
+Below you'll find a list of internal and external funding opportunities available to MFA Program students, most often on a competitive basis.

 Awards, Bursaries & Fellowships

 Upon entry to the MFA Program, students are automatically considered for a number of merit-based bursaries, awards and fellowships.
 The amount of funding available varies from year to year and is awarded by the program based on portfolio strength, academic achievement and other eligibility requirements specified by the funding source.
 Some of these opportunities may include: